 No win no fee* compensation claim

-Quick and easy - fill in the short form and we'll walk you through the rest
+Quick and easy form - fill in the short form, it only takes a minute

-Our service is completely free.
+Our web enquiry service is completely free.
 Make your claim enquiry today »

 Have you been injured in a slip, trip or fall?
 These are one of the most common types of accidents, affecting thousands of people in the UK every year.
 A simple slip can cause very serious injuries such as back injuries, broken bones, paralysis, and head injuries.
 Many slips and trips occur in the working environment due to poor health and safety regulations.
 To make a slip trip and fall claim you must have been injured in the last three years, the accident must have been somebody else's fault, and you required medical attention.